-Traditional Assessment of Wellness: a Free Measure of Holistic Health
+Traditional Assessment of Wellness: a Free, Anonymous Measure of Personal Wellbeing

 Training for life coaching is usually long on counseling methods and coaching philosophy, but short on diagnosis and theory.
 Too often it lets the coach define wellness without any structure or content for what the good life needs to look like.
 Unless clients can be given feedback that provides them an objective view of their self-concept compared to an established norm for what is healthy, coaching clients feel judged when the structure and content come out of the coach.

 Nine particular dimensions of holistic health have been addressed for over 4000 years.
 They were core concepts in the Mosaic law, which Stephen stated Moses had partly learned in Egypt (Acts 7: 22).
 They were all taught by wise King Solomon 1000 years later, and soon after that, by the Persian philosopher Zoroaster.
 They were also all taught by Jesus, who said He wasn’t changing anything from Moses.
 300 years after Christ, they were being taught by several ascetic philosophers along the Nile River in Egypt, and they influenced Pope Gregory to identify seven of the nine unhealthy traits as the “seven deadly sins.”